cristianpjensen/stock-market-prediction-via-google-trends/README.md

 ### Method <a name = "method"></a>

-To get all the data relative to each other, instead of only within its 6-month increment, I had to merge them together based on weekly data.
-However, the weekly data is only available in 5-year increments, so I had to merge these 5-year increments together based on the monthly data, which is available for timespan needed for this project.
+To get all the data relative to each other, instead of only within its 6-month increment, I had to merge them based on weekly data.
+However, the weekly data is only available in 5-year increments, so I had to merge these 5-year increments based on the monthly data, which is available for timespan needed for this project.
 To merge all the 6-month, and 5-year increments, I computed the percentage change of each data point within its respective increment.
 Afterwards, I got one data point from the higher up periodicity data per increment and computed the missing days by applying the percentage change to the provided data point.

 #### Example <a name = "example_merge"></a>

-An example of the search term 'debt' ('debt' is the best search term to predict market change, according to the research mentioned earlier) in the timespan 2007-2009:
+An example of the search term 'debt' ('debt' is the best search term to predict market change, according to the research mentioned earlier) in the timespan 2007—2009:

 #### Before adjustments <a name = "before_adjustments"></a>